zhangjing-777/rag/README.md

 # Modules Introduction:
 ## `main.py`
 This file serves as the entry point for the application, orchestrating the main functionality of the retrieval-augmented generation system.
-It initializes necessary components, processes input data,and handles user queries to generate responses.
+It initializes necessary components(uses the best parameter combination chosen by the test_evaluate.ipynb file), processes input data,and handles user queries to generate responses.

 Functionality:

-- The `main` function reads a DataFrame from a CSV file, initializes the retriever, prompt and model,and sets up the agents for code generation and interpretation.It processes a predefined query to retrieve relevant information and generate a response.
+- The `main` function reads a DataFrame from a CSV file, initializes the retriever, prompt and model(instances of the classes/functions defined in the retriever.py, prompt.py, and model.py files respectively),and sets up the agents for code generation and interpretation.It processes a predefined query to retrieve relevant information and generate a response.
 - The application can be run directly, executing the main function.

 Usage:

-For running directly:
+- For running directly:
 1. Ensure the required CSV file ('sample_product.csv') is available in the working directory.
 2. Run the script to execute the main function:
    ```bash